pingcap/docs-cn/dm/dm-continuous-data-validation.md

             "stage": "Running", // Current stage.
 "Running" or "Stopped".
-            "validatorBinlog": "(mysql-bin.000001, 5989)", // The binlog position of the validation "validatorBinlogGtid": "1642618e-cf65-11ec-9e3d-0242ac110002:1-30", // The GTID position of the validation "result": null, // When the validation is abnormal, show the error message "processedRowsStatus": "insert/update/delete: 0/0/0", // Statistics of the processed binlog rows.
+            "validatorBinlog": "(mysql-bin.000001, 5989)", // The binlog position of the validation "validatorBinlogGtid": "1642618e-cf65-11ec-9e3d-0242ac110002:1-30", // The GTID position of the validation "cutoverBinlogPos": "", // The specified binlog position for cutover "cutoverBinlogGTID": "1642618e-cf65-11ec-9e3d-0242ac110002:1-30", // The specified GTID position for cutover "result": null, // When the validation is abnormal, show the error message "processedRowsStatus": "insert/update/delete: 0/0/0", // Statistics of the processed binlog rows.
             "pendingRowsStatus": "insert/update/delete: 0/0/0", // Statistics of the binlog rows that are not validated yet or that fail to be validated but are not marked as "error rows"